allnightlight/ReinforcementLearningAidedPIDControllerTuner/works/work20200520/doc.md

 - weight parameter, so-called, weightOnError is fixed at 0.9,
 - the iteration number was doubled to all the previous case studies(#1, #2 and #3).

-The figure 3.4.1 shows the convergence of the trained standard deviations over the trainings.
+The figure 3.4.1(a) and (b) show the convergence of the trained standard deviations over the trainings and its boxplots.
-While the values of the standard deviation are fixed with "fixPolicySd = 1" at 0.1, its values with "fixPolicySd = 0" are decreasing as training proceed, however, it has not reached at the value = 0.1, yet.
+While the values of the standard deviation are fixed with "fixPolicySd = 1" at 0.1, its values with "fixPolicySd = 0" are decreasing as training proceed, however, it has reached at the larger value, say near 0.4.

-The figure 3.4.2 and the figure 3.4.3 show the development of the trained proportional gains over the training process.
+The figure 3.4.2(a) and (b) show the development of the trained proportional gains over the training process.
-With the case of the fixed standard deviation, they converged more rapidly and with slightly more stable.
+With the case of the tunable standard deviation with "fixPolicySd = 0", they converged more rapidly and with slightly more stable.
-It's probably because the higher trained standard deviations all over the training process cause to slow down the convergence.
+It's probably because the higher trained standard deviations all over the training process cause to speed up the convergence.
-This might be an example of the conflict between the exploitation and the exploration.
+It might be interpreted that the higher standard deviation and then the wider exploration can lead to the better convergence.

 Table 3.4.1 Training parameters
 | name|value|